optimamodel/optima/server/README.md

 Python Linting
 ------------

 We linting the python code with pylint.
+Install it with:

+    pip install pylint

 You can run it with:

     pylint src/optima